destrutoyt/destrutoyt/README.md

 ### 🌦️ [Weather App (Development Ended)](https://github.com/destrutoyt/python_weather_app)
 An interactive weather app showing real-time data (temperature, wind, etc.) from specific locations.
 Displays dynamic conditions using a public API.
-> This repository showcases my Python skills, but it's not maintained anymore as I am shifting my focus towards web development and quality assurance (QA).
+> This repository showcases my Python skills, but it's not maintained anymore as I am shifting my focus towards other areas of Software Engineering.
 However, the app remains fully functional and available for use or reference.

 ## 📫 How to Reach Me

 🔗 [LinkedIn Profile](https://www.linkedin.com/in/miguelgarcesl/)
 Let’s talk code, projects, and future opportunities!